BabylonJS/Documentation/content/guidedLearning/usingVite.md

 ![Vite success](/img/how_to/using-vite/07.png)

 If you see this screen, good job!
 The foundation of our Vite project is set up.
 Now let's make it run Babylon.js.
+(JavaScript users: for the following steps 9 and 10, you'll need to follow a different set of instructions altogether.
+Please see the alternate Steps 9 and 10 located below under Step 11.)

 **(9)** Go back to your Terminal and press Ctrl+C to stop the server.
 (Don't forget that keyboard shortcut.)